Matthews China Small Companies Fund

 Notable Portfolio Changes:

-We remain cautiously optimistic about China's small-cap market despite heightened market volatility as we focus rigorously on the sound fundamentals of our portfolio companies.
-From a macroeconomic perspective, we continue to believe China has the ability to stabilize its economy through fiscal spending, interest rate adjustments and currency management.
-In addition, steps taken to correct China's structural issues are continuing on the right track, despite the near-term pains of a deleveraging economy.
-We are focused on seeking innovative and capital-efficient small companies that are relatively insulated from macroeconomic uncertainties.
+We remain optimistic about China's small-cap market amid heightened market volatility as we focus rigorously on the sound fundamentals of our portfolio companies.
+From a macroeconomic perspective, we believe China can stabilize its economy through fiscal spending, tax reform, interest rate adjustments and currency management.
+In addition, we believe that steps to correct China's structural issues are on the right track, despite the near-term pains of a deleveraging economy.
+We are focused on finding innovative and capital-efficient small companies that are relatively insulated from macroeconomic uncertainties.
 We will continue to seek companies with sustainable, quality earnings streams, strong cash flows and good balance sheets that can weather uncertain economic conditions.
 We believe sectors such as industrial automation, health care and technology are among the most attractive from a secular growth perspective.

-As of 9/30/2018, the securities mentioned comprised the Matthews China Small Companies Fund in the following percentages: Silergy Corp.
+As of 9/30/2019, the securities mentioned comprised the Matthews China Small Companies Fund in the following percentages: Silergy Corp.
 7.3%; Alchip Technologies, Ltd. 1.5%; Asia Cement China Holdings Corp.
-1.8%; Joy City Property, Ltd. 2.8%; and Microport Scientific Corp.
-1.5%.
-The Fund held no positions in Huaxin Cement Co., Ltd.; Yuzhou Properties Co., Ltd.; or China ZhengTong Auto Services Holdings, Ltd. Current and future portfolio holdings are subject to risk.
+1.8%; Joy City Property, Ltd. 2.6%; Koolearn Technology Holding, Ltd. 1.0%.
+The Fund held no positions in China Beststudy Education Group or New Oriental Education & Technology Group Inc. Current and future portfolio holdings are subject to change and risk.